kylzhirov/database-labs/README.md

 # Final Project Topic

-Database of convicts in Kyrgyzstan, statistical data.
+Database on the activities of Eco Quest participants (in an educational project)